vemunderoe/fpga-dot-product/README.md

-# FPGA Vector Math
+# FPGA Math

-This project contains Verilog code for performing vector math operations on FPGA.
-It includes modules for dot product calculation and element-wise multiplication.
+This project contains Verilog code for performing math operations on FPGA.
+It includes modules for dot product calculation, element-wise multiplication and float16 addition.

 ## Project Structure